TheSpiritMan/Login_Register/README.md

-Basily, in this application, there are two main functionality.They are:
+Basily, in this application, there are two main functionality.
+They are:
 - Registration
 - Login

 Here the credentials used during Login is retrieved from database which was taken from user during the Registration process.